rapid7/metasploit-framework/GSoC-2017-Project-Ideas.md

 # Miscellaneous

-Replace `msftidy` with a real linter using e.g. rubocop as a base.
+### Replace `msftidy` with a real linter

+[Our current module style checker](https://github.com/rapid7/metasploit-framework/blob/master/tools/dev/msftidy.rb) is a mass of regular expressions attempting to look for bad patterns.
+It could be much improved by using a real lexer.
+We could use rubocop as a base for this.

+This could also dovetail into an ongoing documentation project.

 **Difficulty**: 2/5
 **Requirements**: Ruby

---

 # Potential Mentors